tercasaskova311/portfolio/_portfolio/form_app.md

 title: "Weekend Ski Course Registration System"
 collection: portfolio
 permalink: /portfolio/ski-registration/
-date: 2025-01-15
+date: 2025-10-20
-excerpt: "Production-grade Flask application with MySQL, access control, and quota management—handling real ski course registrations with concurrency guarantees and enrollment verification."
+excerpt: "Flask application with MySQL and google foms + html form in order to provide automatic orchestration of seasonal ski courses attendance, when customers can choose 8 out of 12 weeks."
-tags: [Flask, PostgreSQL, SQLAlchemy, Docker, Production Systems, Backend Development]
+tags: [Flask, MySQL, SQLAlchemy, Docker, Production Systems, Backend Development]
 header:
   teaser: /images/portfolio/ski-registration/form-preview.png
 classes: wide
 ---

-This is a production backend system I built for managing weekend ski course registrations.
-It handles real users, enforces strict quota limits (max 8 weekends per a kid signed up for a season course), and includes enrollment verification, concurrency control, and automated deadline enforcement.
+This is a production backend system I built (and I am still fine-tuning) for managing weekend ski course registrations.
+It handles real users, enforces quota limits (max 8 weekends per a kid signed up for a season course), and includes enrollment verification, concurrency control, and automated deadline enforcement.

 The system will go live in December 2025 and will be used by course participants to register for weekend ski sessions in Ski Zadov ski schol.
 It replaces manual spreadsheet management with a robust, automated solution that prevents double-bookings, enforces registration deadlines, and provides real-time attendance tracking.